WDI-SEA/interview-questions/readme.md

 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.

 The box model refers to everything on a page being blocks.
-Each element is a block that has margin and padding to dictate position.
+Each element is a block that has margin, border, padding, and content to dictate position.

 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
+Browsers can measure the width and height of elems in different ways.
+Each browser interprets box sizing differently.
+Specifying a specific border box allows us to know how things are measured.

+The border box will measure elements including their borders.
+The content box value will measure only the conent, not the margin or border.

 * List as many values for the display property that you can remember.